tracelez/Near_Node_AWS/README.md

 This command will create the directory structure and will generate `config.json`, `node_key.json`, and `genesis.json` on the network you have passed.

-- `config.json` - Configuration parameters which are responsive for how the node will work.
+- `config.json` - Configuration parameters which are responsible for how the node will work.
 The config.json contains needed information for a node to run on the network, how to communicate with peers, and how to reach consensus.
 Although some options are configurable.
 In general validators have opted to use the default config.json provided.

 - `genesis.json` - A file with all the data the network started with at genesis.
 This contains initial accounts, contracts, access keys, and other records which represents the initial state of the blockchain.
 The genesis.json file is a snapshot of the network state at a point in time.
 In contacts accounts, balances, active validators, and other information about the network.